Law #7: Cause and Effect are not Closely Related in Time and Space

 Dave and Sarah return to Dave’s office and make some phone calls.
 It turns out the plant has a two-year-old policy in place that encourages purchasing at the lowest possible price.
 Hence, the defective gaskets (of which there is a five-year supply) along with the leaking gabungie and the pool of oil.

-Besides, this policy is almost certainly causing other problems throughout the organisation, not closely related in time or space to the cause.
+Besides, this policy is almost certainly causing other problems throughout the organization, not closely related in time or space to the cause.
 This cause, therefore, leads us to believe they are not connected.
 That is where the leverage would lie.